Every business fantasizes about acquiring more customers every day and keeping them around for as long as possible.

 And select “Has clicked a link in email”

 By understanding who did download your ebook and who did not, you can personalize your following emails.

 If Daniel clicks on the download button of your ebook email, he proceeds to the next stage.
 He receives the introduction authority stage email.

 If not, Daniel receives a reminder email to download his ebook.

-You could apply further conditions that would increase your email open rates.
+You could apply different conditions that would increase your email open rates.

 Right after sending your introduction email to your ebook downloaders, add another “if/else” condition and select “Has opened an email”